SmugglerSMR/WeekendPlanner/README.md

 ## Getting Started

 Project based of Week2 and Week4 exercises.
-In also contain Docler commands and Latex Report.
+In also contain Docker commands and Latex Report.
 Working with Git and Latex is optional.
 But pain from using JavaScript - uncomparable.

+Taking my words back.
+That was painful, but an experiance.

 ## Prerequisites